What makes a good photographer a great wedding photographer? Or more importantly, a professional you know you can trust?

 – Do they have professional backups?

 Life happens.
 People get sick, hurt, or worse.
-Make sure your photographer has a great backup plan so you aren’t caught trying to find a replacement a month before your wedding day.
+A great wedding photographer will have a great backup plan so you aren’t caught trying to find a replacement a month before your wedding day.
 And make sure this is part of the contract and read the fine print.
-(While I offer couples a full refund -including deposit- if they choose to hire another photographer because I am not able to be there -has never happened, knock-on-wood- many photographers will keep your deposit if you don’t accept the replacement they find for you.)
+(While I offer couples a full refund -including deposit- if they choose to hire another photographer because I am not able to be there many photographers will keep your deposit if you don’t accept the replacement they find for you.)

 – Do you like your photographer?

 This is REALLY important.
-You will be working together over the next year or two – and spend more time with them than your fiance on the wedding day!
-So make sure they have a friendly personality that’s knowledgeable and calming, someone you will want to spend hours with on one of the biggest days of your life.
+You will be working together over the next year (or two) depending on when you book – and will most likely spend more time with them than your fiance on the wedding day!
+So being a great wedding photographer isn’t enough, make sure they have a friendly personality that’s knowledgeable and calming, someone you will want to spend hours with on one of the biggest days of your life.

-Have more questions for me?
+Have more questions about me?
 Check out my FAQ page!